mikeizbicki/lab-sqlite-joins/README.md

 Notice when running the LEFT JOIN query you get the same results as you did when running the NOT IN query.
 These queries are 100% equivalent (by definition), and so guaranteed to always generate the same results.
-Unfortunately, the latter query is much slower.
+Unfortunately, the former query is much slower.
 For me, it took 12 seconds---a slowdown of roughly 1 million times!

 Why?